Definition of Tactical,

 - Obtain a unified QA dashboard view of all pertinent analytics

-- Gain the ability to analyse the data in real-time
+- Gain the ability to analyze the data in real-time

-- Implement new concepts of self-scoring and self-awareness for call centre agents.
+- Implement new concepts of self-scoring and self-awareness for call center agents.

 The Voxpro success story continues with increased growth, higher customer satisfaction (CSAT) scores, reduced employee churn, as well as root cause identification.

-Kieren McCarthy, Head of Quality at Voxpro, summarises his team’s tactical QA framework success and how he plans to build upon this into a strategic framework.
+Kieren McCarthy, Head of Quality at Voxpro, summarizes his team’s tactical QA framework success and how he plans to build upon this into a strategic framework.